as-chigir/GC_spectrum/README.md

 SPECTRUM.
 Application for the Garden Club.

-How to start
+How to start.
 Clone repository and install requirements in your virtual environment

 pip install -r requirements.txt

-Create migrations
+Create migrations.
 python manage.py makemigrations
 python manage.py migrate

-Then start the server
+Then start the server.\n
 python manage.py runserver